 If you provide both rent and utilities and can calculate their cost as separate items, you have to determine their value separately.
-Then add both items to get the value of the housing benefit.
+Add both items to get the value of the housing benefit.

 If your employee reimburses you for all or part of his or her rent or utilities, determine the benefit as explained below.
-Then subtract any amount reimbursed by your employee and include the amount that remains in his or her income.
+Subtract any amount reimbursed by your employee and include the amount that remains in his or her income.